luisggpina/personal-website/_posts/2014-12-01-Unsafe_Rubah.md

 * **Direct field access**

 	To migrate the program state, Rubah needs to traverse every object it finds.
-	This means accessing every field, which might not be visible.
-The unsafe API enables Rubah to access every field of every object in a very fast way.
+	This means accessing every field, which may not be publicly visible.
+The unsafe API gives Rubah unrestricted and efficient access to every field of every object.

-	Also, both the migration algorithms that Rubah has (parallel and lazy) use compare-and-swap to ensure correctness while migrating the program state.
+	Also, both migration algorithms that Rubah has (parallel and lazy) use compare-and-swap to ensure correctness while migrating the program state.
 The unsafe API is the only way to perform this operation on regular fields.[^cas]